gcallah/MiscWriting/AI/AIAlchemists.md

 As an example of what Newton spent a large amount of his time doing, consider this line in Newton's recipe for "sophic mercury," which dissolved gold and allowed the precious metal to "vegetate" and mature into the philosopher's
-stone: "Marry [sulfur] with , that is our [mercury] which is impregnated with must be espoused with our gold then hast thou two sulphurs married & two s of one of[f]spring whose father is the [gold] & [silver] the mother."
+stone: "Marry [sulfur] with... [mercury] which is impregnated with [and] must be espoused with our gold then hast thou two sulphurs married & two... of one of[f]spring whose father is the [gold] & [silver] the mother."

-Eliade himself explicitly recognized that the alchemist's dream has not died with the death of alchemy: " the idea of a new Epoch, crystallized around the myth of infinite progress and boosted by the experimental sciences, and the progress of industrialization which dominated and inspired the whole of the 19th century, takes up and carries forward... the millennary dream of the alchemist."
-172

-"visionaries myth of the perfection... of Nature survives, in camouflage form, in the pathetic program of the industrial societies, whose aim is the total Transmutation of nature" 172
+Eliade himself explicitly recognized that the alchemist's dream has not died with the death of alchemy: "the idea of a new Epoch, crystallized around the myth of infinite progress and boosted by the experimental sciences, and the progress of industrialization which dominated and inspired the whole of the 19th century, takes up and carries forward... the millennary dream of the alchemist... visionaries myth of the perfection... of Nature survives, in camouflage form, in the pathetic program of the industrial societies, whose aim is the total Transmutation of nature."
+(172)

 No one today would suggest that, in order to appreciate stainless steel cutlery or iron grill work, we must acknowledge the occult properties of iron, or that to form a metal alloy requires sexual purity on the part of the metallurgist.
-Nor would we have to buy into a theory of how to marry mercury and sulphur to produce offspring to appreciate Newton's theory of gravity or the calculus.
+Nor would we have to be ready to celebrate the marriage of mercury and sulphur to appreciate Newton's theory of gravity or the calculus.

-Similarly, we can appreciate the genuine technical advances being achieved by today's AI shamans without buying into their occult fantasies of creating "spiritual machines" or fundamentally altering human existence by chanting magical incantations over silicon crystals.
+Similarly, we can appreciate the genuine technical advances being achieved by today's AI shamans without buying into their occult fantasies of creating "spiritual machines" or fundamentally altering human existence by passing magical incantations over silicon crystals.

-Furthermore, we ought to recognize that the technological "utopias," whether those of the earlier alchemists, or those of our modern, AI alchemists, do not even approach the fundamental mystery of human existence: what are our lives *for*?
+Furthermore, we ought to recognize that the technological "utopias," whether those of the earlier alchemists, or those of our modern, AI alchemists, do not even address the fundamental mystery of human existence: what are our lives *for*?
 If I have no idea *why* I am alive, or what I ought to be doing while I am, simply extending the span of my life and making it easier for me to avoid disease and hardship is only a means of drawing out my existential angst over a longer and longer stretch of meaningless existence.

-For example, Kurzweil never seems to consider if these "silicon-based humans" need a purpose.
+Someone like Kurzweil never seems to consider if these "silicon-based humans" need a purpose.
 Let us say we grant that his fantasy of a world in which most "humans" are actually machines comes true, won't any of them ever ask "What is the point of all this computation we are doing?"
-Or will they be fully satisfied simply to compute more and more things, faster and faster, without any clue as to why they are doing so?
+Or will they be fully satisfied simply to compute more and more things, faster and faster, without any clue as to what end they perform all of this computation?